Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): Compatibility with TrackDraw?
 - MISSING FEATURE (FreeBee): Mirroring selected (just like rotating) -> almost impossible to do
 - MISSING FEATURE (Alban): The selection should be an undoable action
+- MISSING FEATURE (Alban): Slide bars on the map view?
 - [target 1.8] BUG (Alban): The XML files of the parts should be save in UTF-8 (for better linux handling)
 - [target 1.8] BUG (Alban): In the Preferences Shortcut tab, adding a shortcut for a key already existing should replace it (and the selection should modify the combo boxes)
 - [target 1.8] BUG (Alban): The groups are not saved in LDraw format